ibm-cloud-docs/cephaas/sds-cli-reference.md

 * Name for the new host.
 Ensure that the new name is unique.
 	* Flag: `--name NAME`

-	If you do not specify a name for the new volume, the system generates a name which is a hyphenated list of randomly-selected words.
+	If you do not specify a name for the new volume, the system generates a name that is a hyphenated list of randomly-selected words.
 	{: note}

 * The unique identifier of the volume to be mapped to this host.
 Must be in the form `['volume_id':'1a6b7274-678d-4dfb-8981-c71dd9d4daa5']`.